-Mrs. Dion is the school nurse at Conewago Elementary School.
-As such, she administers the day-to-day school health program for our students.
+Mr. Ripa is the school nurse at Conewago Elementary School.
+As such, he administers the day-to-day school health program for our students.
 Mr. Ripa can be contacted directly at email@example.com or by calling (717) 367-7233.

 School Health Program